iobroker-community-adapters/ioBroker.shelly/README.md

 * (klein0r) Added Shelly Plus Uni
 * (klein0r) Added Shelly H&T (Gen3)
 * (klein0r) Improved structure of ble events (receivedBy) - see documentation for details
+* (bluefox) Improved the color of icons in the admin interface

 ### 7.0.0 (2024-04-29)